Skip to content

 For Tenants:

-1. Negotiating Leverage: Tenants might be able to negotiate more favourable lease terms, such as lower rent or rent-free periods, in exchange for agreeing to contract out.
+1. Negotiating Leverage: Tenants might be able to negotiate more favourable lease terms.
+This could be lower rent or rent-free periods, in exchange for agreeing to contract out.

 2. Short-Term Occupation: Businesses looking for short-term occupation or unsure about their long-term needs may prefer the flexibility that comes with a contracted-out lease.